+TABLE OF CONTENTS

+1. REGISTRY-REGISTRAR AGREEMENT

+2. RRA DATA PROCESSING ADDENDUM

+3. AMMENDMENT TO RRA DATA PROCESSING ADDENDUM

+[Registry-Registrar Agreement follows]

 REGISTRY-REGISTRAR AGREEMENT

-This Registry-Registrar Agreement (the "Agreement"), is made and entered into by and between XYZ.COM LLC, a limited liability company incorporated in the State of Nevada USA with its principal place of business at 2121 E Tropicana Ave, Suite 2, Las Vegas NV 89119, USA and its email for legal notices: Mr. Daniel Negari: d@xyz.xyz with a copy to: Grant Carpenter: gc@xyz.xyz ("RO" or "Registry Operator") and , an Accredited CentralNic Registrar, with its principal place of business located at ("Registrar").
+THIS Registry-Registrar Agreement ("Agreement"), is made and entered into by and between XYZ.COM LLC, a Nevada limited liability company ("RO") and the ICANN accredited registrar that is agreeing to the terms of this Agreement ("Registrar") as of the date that Registrar executes and delivers this Agreement ("Effective Date").
 RO and Registrar may be referred to individually as a "Party" and collectively as the "Parties."

+RECITALS

-WHEREAS, RO has entered one or more registry Agreements with the Internet Corporation for Assigned Names and Numbers (ICANN), or has acquired the rights to operate a TLD Registry;
+A. RO has entered one or more registry agreement(s) ("Registry Agreement(s)") with the Internet Corporation for Assigned Names and Numbers ("ICANN") to operate the domain name registry (or registries) for the following top-level domain(s) indicated at the top of this Agreement("TLD(s)").

-WHEREAS RO offers or may offer registrations in the following TLDs: .audio;

-WHEREAS TLDs will be delegated into the root by IANA on such dates or have been delegated into the root;

-WHEREAS, multiple registrars will provide Internet domain name registration services for one or more of the TLDs;

-WHEREAS, all additional terms and pricing/fees for the TLD will also be included on the CentralNic Console (as defined below); and

-WHEREAS, Registrar wishes to act as a registrar for domain names offered by RO.
+B. Registrar is an ICANN accredited registrar and wishes to register domain names in the TLD(s) in accordance with the terms and conditions contained herein.

+AGREEMENT

-NOW, THEREFORE, for and in consideration of the mutual promises, benefits and covenants contained herein and for other good and valuable consideration, the receipt, adequacy and sufficiency of which are hereby acknowledged, Registry Operator and Registrar, intending to be legally bound, hereby agree as follows.
+NOW, THEREFORE, for and in consideration of the mutual promises, benefits and covenants contained herein and for other good and valuable consideration, the receipt, adequacy and sufficiency of which are hereby acknowledged, RO and Registrar, intending to be legally bound, hereby agree as follows.

-DEFINITIONS.
-For purposes of this Agreement, the following definitions shall apply:
+1. DEFINITIONS.
+For purposes of this Agreement, the following definitions shall apply.

-The "APIs" are the application program interfaces by which Registrar may interact, through the EPP, with the Registry System.
+1.1.
+"APIs" means the application program interfaces by which Registrar may interact, through the EPP, with the Registry System.

+1.2.
 "Accredit" means to identify and set minimum standards for the performance of registration functions, to recognize persons or entities meeting those standards, and to enter into an accreditation agreement that sets forth the rules and procedures applicable to the provision of Registrar Services.

-"CentralNic Console" refers to the Registrar interface at https://registrar- console.centralnic.com/dashboard/login or such other location as amended from time to time.
+1.3.
+"CentralNic Console" means the Registrar interface located at https://registrar- console.centralnic.com/dashboard/login or such other location as Registrar may be notified from time to time.

-"CentralNic" refers to CentralNic Ltd of 35-39 Moorgate London, EC2R 6AR a Registry Service Provider for the RO, or its assigns.
+1.4.
+"CentralNic" means CentralNic Ltd, the Registry Service Provider for RO, or its successors and assigns.

-"Confidential Information" means all information and materials, including, without limitation, computer software, data, information, intellectual property, databases, protocols, reference implementation and documentation, financial information, statistics and functional and interface specifications, provided by the Disclosing Party to the Receiving Party under this Agreement and marked or otherwise identified as Confidential, provided that if a communication is oral, the Disclosing Party will notify the Receiving Party in writing, including by email, within 30 days of the disclosure that it is confidential.
+1.5.
+"Confidential Information" means all information and materials, including, without limitation, computer software, data, information, intellectual property, databases, protocols, reference implementation and documentation, financial information, statistics and functional and interface specifications, provided by the Disclosing Party to the Receiving Party (each as defined in Section 7 below) under this Agreement and marked or otherwise identified as Confidential, provided that if a communication is oral, the Disclosing Party will notify the Receiving Party in writing, including by email, within 30 days of the disclosure that it is confidential.

+1.6.
 "DNS" means the Internet domain name system.